aless80/tantrix/README.md

 decide what to do with quit and sendmessage methods in waitingRoomNew

 ## BUG
 I changed (3-..) logic to (..+1) in is_confirmable: I had a forced space after a move for pl1. once I placed the tile it did not flush and I stayed with 5 tiles. turnUpDown was 4 (right, I think).
 Forced tile was highlighted also on opponent (good actually).
 I see as message on pl1: Not confirmable - It is pycharm (pl2)'s turn.
+I do not see error of flushing

 #Problem new code:
 	player1 confirms his first tile. cllientListener.playConfirmedMove moves automatically on player2 but cannot confirm it because it has cfg.turnUpDown still to 1.
 For this reason i added a force argument in confirm_move